greg-dubrow/european-soccer-database-analysis/Euro_soccer_database_analysis.md

     ## $ points_home       <dbl> 1, 0, 0, 1, 0, 3, 1, 3, 1, 1, 3, 3, 3, 3, 3, 1…
     ## $ points_away       <dbl> 1, 3, 3, 1, 3, 0, 1, 0, 1, 1, 0, 0, 0, 0, 0, 1…

-How about some charts & graphs?
+## How about some charts & graphs?

+Let’s start by looking at average goals scored by game, by season, in each league.
+Does any league score more or fewer goals than others?

 ``` r
 # First, average total goals per game by season, in each league.